 more -- the Shift

 I attended a retreat later that year, where I was able to relax and unwind I had received some similar attention to the person at the Satsang.
-In these very quiet moments I felt a lot of heat and my vision would alter in ways hard to describe.
-At a separate mid way point during the retreat Lorne said not listen to the words he spoke, but to the spaces between the words.
+In these very quiet moments, I felt a lot of heat and my vision would alter in ways hard to describe.
+At a separate mid-way point during the retreat, Lorne said not to listen to the words he spoke, but to the spaces between the words.
 This resonated with me as I could hear the hum of the fan in the room and then underneath that the faint hum of the fluorescent lights and like another layer below this was a strong silence.
-At our last session with LL at the end of the retreat I had the opportunity to speak about this experience.
+At our last session with LL at the end of the retreat, I had the opportunity to speak about this experience.
 As I spoke about it, I again became aware of the layers of sound and the deep silence was right there.

 N. C. Salt Spring Island, BC Canada